cockpit-project/cockpit/test/ARCHITECTURE.md

  the browser will be started, so tests which require no browser don't start a browser needlessly.

-The `CDP` class is responsible for spawning the browser, then spawning a CDP driver.
-This uses the `chrome-remote-interface` npm module to send commands to the spawned drivers via standard in (stdin).
+The `WebdriverBidi` class is responsible for spawning the browser and talking to it using the [Webdriver BiDi](https://w3c.github.io/webdriver-bidi/) protocol (which we implement directly for ourselves, using aiohttp).

 On `tearDown` the test status is inspected, if it failed test logs are collected and if the user has passed `--sit` the test pauses execution until